C*-algebras and Equivalences for C*-correspondences: Passing to Pimsner Dilations

 However, throughout the proof we have used exclusively $X^{\otimes 2}$-dilations and so $[q\otimes \id_{X^{\otimes 4}}]=[q]$.
 Therefore $uv=\id$.
 In a similar way $vu=\id$, since $V\otimes U= X^{\otimes 4}$, and the proof is complete. \end{proof}

-As mentioned in the Introduction, we were strongly motivated by \cite[Remark 5.5]{MuPasTom08} and one of our aims was to check whether the alternative way proposed there to prove \cite[Theorem 3.14]{MuPasTom08} could be achieved, i.e., to show that if $E \sse F$ then $E_\infty \sme F_\infty$.
+As mentioned in the Introduction, we were strongly motivated by \cite[Remark 5.5]{MPT08} and one of our aims was to check whether the alternative way proposed there to prove \cite[Theorem 3.14]{MPT08} could be achieved, i.e., to show that if $E \sse F$ then $E_\infty \sme F_\infty$.
 There is, though, a delicate point in this approach.
-In \cite[Remark 5.5]{MuPasTom08} the authors claim that if $E$ is a non-degenerate and regular $\ca$-correspondence, then the dilation $E_\infty$ as introduced by Pimsner \cite{Pim97} is an imprimitivity bimodule.
-This is true, but only in the context of \cite{Pim97}, because the $\ca$-correspondences there are always assumed full \cite[Remark 1.2(3)]{Pim97}.
+In \cite[Remark 5.5]{MPT08} the authors claim that if $E$ is a non-degenerate and regular $\ca$-correspondence, then the Pimsner dilation $E_\infty$ \cite{Pim97} is an imprimitivity bimodule.
+This is false in general as we show in Remark \ref{R:not imp}.
+In fact it is true only in the context of \cite{Pim97}, because the $\ca$-correspondences there are always assumed full \cite[Remark 1.2(3)]{Pim97}.
 This is a consequence of another delicate point in Pimsner's theory, as his version of $\ca$-algebras, unfortunately denoted by the same symbols $\T_E$ and $\O_E$, are not what have eventually become the usual $\ca$-algebras generated by the images of $X$ and $A$, but they are only generated by the image of $X$; hence there is no reason to make a distinction between full and non-full correspondences in Pimsner's theory.
 Note that when $X$ is regular one can recover $A$ in Pimsner's $\ca$-algebra $\O_E$, but this is not the case for $\T_E$.

-Of course, if one adds this extra element, then the scheme in \cite[Remark 5.5]{MuPasTom08} can be implemented, as we are about to show.
-Note that the previous discussion and the next results settles Conjecture 1 appearing in the Introduction.
+Of course, if one adds the full-ness condition, then the scheme described in \cite[Remark 5.5]{MPT08} can be implemented, as we are about to show.
+Note that the previous discussion and the next result settle Conjecture 1 appearing in the Introduction.

 \begin{theorem} Let ${}_A E_A$ and ${}_B F_B$ be full, non-degenerate and regular $\ca$- correspondences.
-Then the following scheme holds
+Then the following scheme